 Green Beans Almondine are an easy, delicious side dish made with garlic that go with any meal!
 Gluten free, keto and whole30 friendly.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in March of 2018 but has since been updated.

 These Healthy Green Beans Almondine have become a favorite at our house for a healthy side dish to dinner lately!
 Garlicky, delicious green beans that are tossed with crunchy almonds + the perfect amount of salt and pepper…I mean.. how can you go wrong?!

-Green beans have been one of my favorite veggies for pretty much forever, but when you jazz them up with this simple (but tasty!) recipe, you’ve got the ultimate side dish!
+Green beans have been one of my favorite veggies for pretty much forever, but when you jazz them up with this simple (but tasty!) recipe, you’ve got the ultimate side!
 (Next to Gluten-Free Green Bean Casserole!)

 These green beans are paleo, Whole30, gluten free, dairy free, and just simply delicious.

 What is green bean almondine?

-Green beans almondine is a fancy way of saying green beans topped with almonds.
-It’s traditionally made with slivered almonds, and ‘haricot verd’ which are the French, skinnier green bean, although you can make it with any variety of green bean.
+Green beans almondine is a fancy way of saying green beans topped with sliced almonds.
+It’s traditionally made with slivered almonds and ‘haricot verd’ which are the French, skinnier green bean, although you can make it with any variety of green bean.

-As much as I love green beans, they’re always a point of disagreement.. or should I say discussion.. between Tyler and I. I like them SUPER crunchy (like borderline raw), while Tyler wants them to be cooked to death.
+As much as I love green beans, they’re always a point of disagreement.. or should I say discussion.. between Tyler and I. I like them SUPER crunchy (like borderline raw), while Tyler wants them to be cooked well.

-After making this a couple times, I perfected the cook time to be somewhere in the middle of what we both like.
+After making this a couple of times, I perfected the cooking time to be somewhere in the middle of what we both like.

-Not too crispy, not to mushy.. they have the perfect little snap when you bite into them!
-Along with an amazing burst of flavor from the garlic/salt/pepper combo (which in my opinion is simply the best!!).
+Not too crispy, not too mushy.. they have the perfect little snap when you bite into them!
+Along with an amazing burst of flavor from the garlic/salt and pepper combo (which in my opinion is simply the best!!).

 These Healthy Green Beans Almondine go great alongside basically any meal because they have a relatively ‘neutral’ flavor to them.